 The inception of the 'Global Strategic Operatives for the Eradication of Human Trafficking,' GSO, came after a group of high-level leaders convened at the United Nations on November 9, 2018, at a forum entitled ‘Practical Solutions to Eradicating Human Trafficking.’
 Based on feedback from this event, and recognizing all the great work done thus far, it was decided to concentrate on the health care sector based on evidence stating up to 88% of victims seek medical care or treatment while being trafficked.
 Sadly, clinicians often misdiagnose these victims due to lack of training, knowledge and misperceptions.
-Global Strategic Operatives and The Selah Way Foundation are partnering together to offer more a complete continuum of services for victims of trafficking.

 Equally important is establishing and building relationships with local community resources, i.e. community agencies, NGOs, shelters, law enforcement, State Attorney General Office's Task Forces and agents, and Homeland Security Investigation's agents.
 To that end, as part of each site's training, a "Strategic Leadership Community Meeting" is held where all the above mentioned local contacts are invited to attend with the hospital leadership team and all roles are explained, clarified while relationships are established to be built upon.